Ghinwa1981/Insightify-Review-Analyzer/README.md

 2. Top Keywords Frequency
 *Type:* Interactive Horizontal Bar Chart.
 Shows the absolute frequencies of the most important keywords extracted from the cleaned text.
+3. Pattern Exploration (Frequent Bigrams & Trigrams) *Type:* Interactive Diverging Horizontal Bar Chart.
+This visualization highlights the most common word patterns (bigrams and trigrams) found in the customer reviews.
+It helps uncover deeper linguistic structures such as repeated complaints, highly praised features, and recurring user experiences.
+The diverging layout visually separates positive, neutral, and negative pattern strengths, allowing for clearer interpretation and deeper insights.

 ***